 The final step to pulling this off is to have the right serving equipment, and glassware for the beverages.

-For my fromage selection, I like to use a chalkboard tray, like this one from Boska Holland, made of slate.
+For my fromage selection, I like to use a chalkboard tray, like this one from New Star Food Service, made of slate.
 That way, I can easily label the types of cheese available, so there’s no guessing game for my guests.

-A piece of soapstone chalk usually comes with these, for easy labeling of your selections.
+A piece of soapstone chalk usually comes with this board, for easy labeling of your selections.

 You can use a wooden board instead, but I definitely recommend finding a way to label everything.